nathancarter/weblurch/doc-src/plan.md

  * Update the suggestions feature so that it does not suggest `ProtoGroup` instances that overlap any existing `Group` instance.
- * Create a new action, with Cmd/Ctrl+Enter as its keyboard shortcut, that runs the same approval function on the suggested group in `autoGroupData` iff one exists.
-Enable/disable that action when updating the value of the suggested group in `autoGroupData`.
  * Every time a new expression is formed, record it in the `lastFormed` member of the expression type.
 Update the suggestions feature so that if a reason is being suggested, and the last formed group was not a reason,